Game of Thrones May Have Foreshadowed That Jon Snow Moment

 Warning: This post contains spoilers for the Game of Thrones season 8 premiere.

 Game of Thrones returned for its eighth and final season Sunday night and wasted no time jumping right back in to the action.
-The premiere was filled with moments that viewers have been waiting on for years, including Jon and Arya’s reunion, TK and, of course, Jon riding a dragon.
+The premiere kicked off with moments that viewers have been waiting on for years, including a number of anticipated reunions (Jon and Arya, Jaime and Bran, etc.) and, of course, Jon riding a dragon.

-Although he hadn’t yet found out that he’s not Ned Stark’s bastard, but rather the son of Lyanna Stark and Rhaegar Targaryen — a reveal that happened at the end of the episode — Jon hopped on Rhaegal’s back and took a ride through Westeros’ wintry wilderness alongside Daenerys Targaryen and Drogon.
+Jon hopped on Rhaegal’s back and took a ride through Westeros’ wintry wilderness alongside Daenerys Targaryen and Drogon.

 Fans have long speculated that Jon would eventually ride one of Daenerys’ dragons due to his Targaryen heritage.
 But a moment in the sixth episode of season 7, “Beyond the Wall,” seemed to give even more credence to the theory.
 When Daenerys flew north to rescue Jon and co. from the army of the dead, Jon was the only member of the party who didn’t make it onto Drogon’s back.